 Victoria is head of employment law at NewLaw Solicitors.
 She is a board member for the South Wales HR Forum and CMI.
 And she's a champion for discrimination and stigma-free working environments.
 Victoria has a particular interest in promoting our understanding of human nature, and the impact this has on equal opportunities.
 Outside of work, Victoria likes doing sporting fundraisers for charity.

-Louise is a Logistics Project Manager and Mental Health First Aider within Airbus UK.
-An active fundraiser for Mind, Louise walked 40 miles in 24 hours as part of the Mind Hike in 2016.
-Louise's motivation to support Mind is driven by the loss of her husband to suicide in January 2015, when he was only 38 years old.
-Since, she has focussed on challenging mental health stigma and helping her son come to terms with losing his dad by educating him on mental illness.
+Louise is a logistics project manager and mental health first aider at Airbus UK.
+Louise is also an active fundraiser for Mind.
+She walked 40 miles in 24 hours as part of the Mind Hike in 2016.
+Louise lost her husband to suicide in January 2015, when he was 38.
+Since then, she has focused on challenging stigma, and helping her son come to terms with losing his dad by teaching him about mental health.

-Tracey has been Chief Executive of Mind Pembrokeshire since 2000 and Mind Carmarthen since 2007.
-Beginning her career as a trainee psychiatric nurse sparked a drive to find other ways to promote recovery for people with mental health problems.
-Tracey has since worked in social work in statutory and private residential schools and in the voluntary Sector with the Red Cross and Age Concern Pembrokeshire.
+Tracey has been chief executive of Mind Pembrokeshire since 2000 and Mind Carmarthen since 2007.
+She began her career as a trainee psychiatric nurse.
+This sparked a drive to find other ways to promote recovery for people with mental health problems.
+Tracey has since worked in social work in statutory and private residential schools.
+She's also worked in the voluntary sector with the Red Cross and Age Concern Pembrokeshire.

 Mary Griffiths has been co-CEO of Mid & North Powys Mind for nine years.
 She has worked in front line mental health service delivery for many years, held managerial roles in a learning disability charity and also worked for Welsh Government and the local CVC.
 Mary is passionate about mental health, the local Mind network, trauma informed service delivery and in her spare time, loves spending time with family and being outdoors.